“A scriptwriter of intelligence and sophistication.”

 Christopher Byram has written award-winning theatre plays, feature screenplays and television scripts.

 He has written and directed numerous episodes of many long-running UK drama serials including The Bill, Holby City, Casualty, Eastenders and Coronation Street.

 He has been commissioned to develop his own series ideas by all UK Broadcasters and many leading UK Indies.

-Rednecks was also winner of Best Screenplay in the 2020 Workers United Film Festival screenplay competition in New York.
+In the USA, his TV Pilot, Rednecks, was recently the overall winner of the Filmmatic Inroads International Screenwriting Fellowship and was also winner of Best Screenplay in the Workers United Film Festival screenplay competition in New York.

 He is currently developing television drama projects for the UK and US markets.